Home Blog Ethics in Sports are Evolving

 Diversity

-From drafting athletes to hiring coaches and front and back office personnel, it’s increasingly important to be aware of unequal treatment in employment in the field, particularly regarding race, ethnicity and gender.
+From drafting athletes to hiring coaches with different management styles, it's increasingly important to be aware of unequal treatment.

 Salaries